Mapacherama/StrawHat_API_Django_Python/README.md

 ## Good to know

-## Step 1: Getting started
+### Getting started

 Create a virtual environment using virtualenv or conda and then run the command ` pip install -r requirements.txt` or ` pip3 install -r requirements.txt ` to install the dependencies.

-Make sure to run the activate file in the environment
+Make sure to run the activate file in the environment folder!

 # Run Graphql playground